 A project with the painter Mary Anne Aytoun-Ellis – exploring hidden and mysterious bodies of water across the south country of England

 We began our collaboration in the dry Spring of 2012, walking the South Downs above Lewes.
 Starting that day, we went in search of bodies of water that are concealed, forgotten or overlooked.
 We found places rich in history, wildlife, culture and myth.
 Over the past six years we have made work in response to all kinds of watery places, from dewponds to ancient wells, old clay pits to furnace ponds, from chalk springs to the manmade pools at Glyndebourne.

-Our work for Springlines has been exhibited in Lewes (2013), at Glyndebourne (2015), at Tunbridge Wells Museum & Art Gallery (June – October 2017) and the largest show yet is currently on at St Barbe Museum and Art Gallery until June 10th 2018.
+Our work for Springlines has been exhibited in Lewes (2013), at Glyndebourne (2015), at Tunbridge Wells Museum & Art Gallery (June – October 2017) and the most extensive show was mounted at St Barbe Museum and Art Gallery from April to June 2018.
 For each exhibition we create new work focused on water sites in the area.

 A full colour book – Springlines – has been published by Little Toller Books (April 2017), price £20.
 More details of the book are here.